When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-If you can see that water level rising close to the rim, lift the water tank lid and push down on the rubber flapper to stop the water flow.
-Next, turn off the water at the isolation tap attached to the pipe.
-Wait for the water to recede before attempting to clear the blockage.
+If you see the water level rising, quickly lift the tank lid and push down on the rubber flapper.
+This stops water from entering the bowl.
+Next, locate the valve behind the toilet and turn off the water.
+Wait for the water to recede naturally before you attempt the methods below.

 Top Tip